hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 property value messages.

 Suppose there is a requirement to store different types of light bulbs as part of an application.
-A lightbulb may consist of the properties size, bulb type, energy rating, and color.
+A lightbulb may consist of the following properties: size, bulb type, energy rating, and color.

 We could define a Lightbulb schema as follows: